dabrahams/magoo/ImplementationNotes.md

 # Implementation Notes

+This file documents implementation details, especially those with known weaknesses.
+It is expected that the right design reveals itself as the work goes on.

+## General notes

-- If you have to look at the scanner details, you'll see a lot of translation between UTF-16 offsets and String indices.
+- If you have to look at the scanner details, you'll see a lot of nasty translation between UTF-16 offsets and String indices.
 This is because Foundation's regular expression support still(!) hasn't caught up with modern Swift.
 It's ugly but if you have to do something with regular expressions, reading this code will show you how.

+- Various compromises were made to cut down on boilerplate for the reader of the code.
+For example, normally I'd mark a type's API as `public` (even if the type was `private` to some other scope).
+Instead, I've left most APIs `internal`, relying on an `@testable import` to expose them to test files.

 ## Things that should definitely be fixed at some point (IMO).

 - There's a somewhat complicated system for translating the locations of errors